 Rosebud Man Indicted on Assault Charges

-United States Attorney Ron Parsons announced that a Rosebud, South Dakota, man has been indicted by a federal grand jury for Assault of a Dating Partner by Strangulation.
+United States Attorney Ron Parsons announced that a Rosebud, South Dakota, man has been indicted by a federal grand jury for Assaulting, Resisting, and Impeding a Federal Officer.

-Geordie Long, age 18, was indicted on October 16, 2018.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on May 15, 2019, and pled not guilty to the Indictment.
+Michael Anthony Toledo, age 39, was indicted on March 12, 2019.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on June 28, 2019, and pled not guilty to the Indictment.

-The charge is merely an accusation and Long is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Toledo is presumed innocent until and unless proven guilty.

-Long was released pending trial.
+Toledo was remanded to the custody of the U.S. Marshals Service pending trial.
 A trial date has not been set.